 The law of January 4, 1974 provides for the manner in which replacement days should be determined.
-In theory, the Joint industrial Committee competent for each sector may decide when replacement days shall fall, but in practice we don’t see this very often.
-If the Joint industrial Committee has not taken its decision before October 1, 2019, each company may decide for itself when the replacement days for its employees will fall.
+In theory, the Joint Industrial Committee competent for each sector, may decide when replacement days shall fall, but we don’t see this very often in practice.
+If the Joint Industrial Committee has not taken its decision before October 1, 2020, each company may decide for itself when the replacement days for its employees will fall in 2021.
 The company may take that decision in one of the following ways:

 - By the Works Council;

 - If the company has no Works Council, by agreement between the union representatives and the employer;

 - If the company has a Works Council nor union representatives, by agreement between all the employees and the employer;